 A couple of years back when Amazon launched as an online bookstore, it just had books!.
 It changed the way people bought books.
 Why was that?.
 It was because anyone could go online and buy them cheap and all your favourite authors were available at your doorstep.
 Now they sell everything from stationery to providing storage on the cloud.

-Now when I say how to keep up with it?, I am basically going to give you a few simple things that you can do so that you don’t miss out on what is happening out there.
-Whether you are an Entrepreneur, Enthusiast or an Angel investor, keep these things in mind.
+When I say how to Embrace it?, I am basically going to give you a few simple things that you can do so that you are aware of the latest things happening around you.
+Whether you are an Entrepreneur, Enthusiast, Angel investor or the common man, keep these things in mind.

 - Join forums where people post ideas.
 Trust me they do exist.
 Just need to look in the right places.

-- Find influencers and read their updates.
+- Find influencers and subscribe to their updates.
 That would keep you abreast of all the happenings in the industry.

-- Attend all startup conferences that happen in your state and country.
+- Attend all startup conferences that happen in your state and if it is your full-time occupation, I would say scour the country.